 This plaque destabilises the lining of the artery and can lead to the formation of blood clots within the blood vessel (atherothrombosis).
 These clots can then either block the artery and hence, blood supply, or break off and flow downstream in the blood, lodging in a smaller blood vessel (embolism).
 Either of these events (atherothrombosis or embolism) can cause a heart attack or stroke.

 Blood pressure is the pressure of blood in the arteries as it is being pumped around the body by the heart.

 Calcium is a mineral present in large amounts in dairy foods, such as milk, cheese and yoghurt.
 It is also found in calcium-fortified soy drinks, canned salmon with bones, sardines, oysters, almonds, sesame seeds and tahini.
 Calcium is important for building strong bones and teeth.
 Having enough calcium during childhood and teenage years is very important in fighting against bone loss and osteoporosis,(a condition where the bones are weak and break easily) in later life.

-Cardiovascular disease is the largest single cause of death in Australia.
+Cardiovascular disease is a major cause of death in Australia.
 It comprises heart, stroke and vascular (blood vessel) diseases.

 Carotene is a substance found in some food, which is converted to vitamin A in the body.
 There are three types: alpha, beta and gamma carotene.
 Beta carotene has the greatest level of vitamin A activity.
 The richest food sources of beta carotene include orange and yellow fruit and vegetables, such as carrots, pumpkin, mangoes, oranges, mandarins, pawpaw, rockmelons, apricots and yellow peaches.